DallasNews Corp: New Name, New Ticker for This Reliable 9.5% Yielder

 Decherd also said that the company’s primary objective of becoming a sustainably profitable digital news and information provider remains paramount.

 This is good news for DallasNews stock investors.
-A. H. Belo Corporation had a long history of providing dividends, and investors want to know the same will continue under the new banner of DALN stock.
+A. H. Belo Corporation had a long history of providing dividends, and investors want to know that this will continue under the new banner of DALN stock.

 So far, so good.